Frequently Asked Questions

 If you require extensive data quality analysis, cleaning and structuring, we can accommodate that in collaboration with trusted service partners.

-How does my data get into a data node?
+How does my data get into a Tag.bio data product?

 The Tag.bio platform has a low-code data mapping/configuration layer which extracts data from tabular data sources (e.g. CSV, SQL), and can either instantly load data as-is, or perform industry-standard joins and transformations to make data analysis-ready.
-If your data source is stored in an industry-standard system/schema (e.g. OMOP, VCF), Tag.bio provides turnkey data mapping to instantly launch a data node with that data.
+If your data source is stored in an industry-standard system/schema (e.g. OMOP, VCF), Tag.bio provides turnkey data mapping to instantly launch a data product with that data.

-How long does it take to create a data node?
+How long does it take to create a Tag.bio data product?

 How long does it take to produce a new analysis app?

 Typically, the process takes thirty minutes to a couple of hours depending on the complexity, novelty, and scope of questions to answer.
 For example, apps that provide a straightforward summary of variables take around thirty minutes to develop.
 Apps that integrate novel algorithms, visualizations and utilize R/Python plugins can take 2 to 20 hours.